 Are you afraid to start a home staging business because you’re afraid you don’t have enough flair for decorating to stage homes?
-This could be because of those decorating shows and magazines which feature photos of rooms adorned with strategically placed fruit and seashells.

 Don’t let something like this stop you from pursuing a career in home staging.